COVID-19 Information and Resources

 I haven't been able to make my mortgage payment since April 1 and I am scared of losing my home since I have young children and an elderly disabled mother.
 What should I do?

-There is no uniform country-wide policy concerning COVID-19 and suspension of mortgage loan foreclosures.
-The relief you can get varies by who owns your loan.
-If you have a mortgage held by Fannie Mae or Freddie Mac (federally backed mortgages), or if you have a VA, FHA, or USDA mortgage, then foreclosures are suspended until August 31, 2020.
+The relief you can get on mortgage payments varies by who owns your loan.
+If you have a mortgage held by Fannie Mae or Freddie Mac (federally backed mortgages), or if you have a VA, FHA, or USDA mortgage, then foreclosures are suspended until December 31, 2020.
 The lender may not file any foreclosure lawsuit, move for a foreclosure judgment, order a sale, or execute a foreclosure-related eviction or foreclosure sale.
 In addition, homeowners affected by COVID-19 who have any of the mortgages listed above can request and obtain forbearance from mortgage payments for up to 180 days, and then request and obtain an additional forbearance for up to another 180 days.
 You can use this link to find out who owns your mortgage:

 If your loan is not owned by one of these federal agencies, then contact your lender.
 The lender may offer you a temporary suspension or reduction of mortgage payments.

 No matter who owns your loan, Governor DeSantis issued an Executive Order suspending any mortgage foreclosure sales if the nonpayment by the homeowner was because of COVID-19.
 This executive order expires September 30, 2020.

 INFORMATION FOR PARENTS